 The synchronizing power coefficient is expressed in watts per electrical radian.

 Synchronising Torque Coefficient

 Synchronising Torque Coefficient gives rise to the synchronising torque coefficient at synchronous speed.
 That is, the Synchronizing Torque is the torque at which synchronous speed gives the synchronising power.
 If Ʈsyn is the synchronising torque coefficient then the equation is given as shown below: Where,

 - m is the number of phases of the machine

 - ns is the synchronous speed in revolution per second

 The Synchronous Power Coefficient Psyn is the measure of the stiffness between the rotor and the stator coupling.
 A large value of Psyn indicates that the coupling is stiff or rigid.
 Too rigid a coupling means and the machine will be subjected to shock, with the change of load or supply.
 These shocks may damage the rotor or the windings.
 We have,

 The restoring action is great when δ = 0, that is at no load.
 When the value of δ = ± 90⁰, the restoring action is zero.
-At this condition, the machine is in unstable equilibrium and at steady state limit of stability.
-Therefore, it is impossible to run a machine at the steady state limit od stability since its ability to resist small changes is zero unless the machine provided with special fast acting excitation system.
+At this condition, the machine is in unstable equilibrium and at a steady-state limit of stability.
+Therefore, it is impossible to run a machine at the steady-state limit of stability since its ability to resist small changes is zero unless the machine provided with a special fast-acting excitation system.